 Download a field sheet Geothermal Feature Survey Form from the mapping and monitoring guidelines.

 Geothermal surface features in New Zealand are hydrothermal in nature (water or steam dominated) with most groupings having gradational boundaries.
 The surface features range from those that are in high energy states (fluid or steam), through over-flowing to non-over-flowing pools (lower energy).

 The classification table of the main types of surface features below has been developed for the Regional Policy Statement.

 Because surface features are so rare on a global scale, it is important we protect them for the future.

 Many features are fragile and easily damaged.
 They can change due to natural causes, such as weather patterns, climate changes, or earthquake and volcanic activity.
 They can also change due to human activities, such as nearby extraction of energy and fluid.
 One such example of the effects of use on surface features is in Rotorua.

-Over the last 100-plus years, with the exception of eruptions, the impact of humans has been vastly greater than that of natural change.
+During the past 100-plus years, with the exception of eruptions, the impact of humans has been vastly greater than that of natural change.
 Traditional Maori activities caused only minimal disturbance.
 Greater human impact on geothermal features began early in the 20th century, when outflows were channelled and wells were drilled to help meet the demands for hot water for bathing and heating.

 Geothermal surface features can also be hazardous.
 Boiling pools can cause thermal burns and even death.
-Concentrations of toxic chemicals (mercury, arsenic, etc.) and toxic or asphyxiant gases (hydrogen sulphide, carbon dioxide) are also hazardous.
+Concentrations of toxic chemicals (like mercury and arsenic) and toxic or asphyxiant gases (hydrogen sulphide, carbon dioxide) are also hazardous.
 Some systems may also have the potential for hydrothermal eruptions.

-If you wish to undertake any activity such as building works or earthworks near a surface feature you may require a resource consent from Bay of Plenty Regional Council and/or the relevant district council.
+If you wish to undertake any activity such as building works or earthworks near a surface feature you may require a resource consent from us and/or the relevant district council.